Accident and Sickness Medical Insurance Program

 back to top

-30. What information should I take with me if I need to go to a doctor’s office or urgent care center or hospital?
+31. What information should I take with me if I need to go to a doctor’s office or urgent care center or hospital?

 back to top

-31. Does the insurance cover prescription drug charges?
+32. Does the insurance cover prescription drug charges?

 back to top

-32. What is the difference between the Emergency Medical Evacuation benefit and the Medical Repatriation benefit?
+33. What is the difference between the Emergency Medical Evacuation benefit and the Medical Repatriation benefit?

 back to top

-33. How does Medical Repatriation work?
+34. How does Medical Repatriation work?

 Repatriation can occur when a participant receives covered hospitalization or treatment, but is then unable to continue his or her active participation in a WISE program or requires continuing follow-up treatment.
-WISE, in conjunction with your doctors, can arrange for the repatriation to your country of residence or country of citizenship, when the gravity of the case requires.
+WISE, together with GMMI and in conjunction with your doctors, can arrange for the repatriation to your country of residence or country of citizenship, when the gravity of the case requires.
 If medical professionals determine that you can travel safely, you must follow through with the repatriation.
 Otherwise you will be held responsible for medical costs incurred in the US as a result of opting not to be medically repatriated.

 back to top

-34. What is the Return of Mortal Remains benefit ?
+35. What is the Return of Mortal Remains benefit ?

 back to top

-35. How does the Accidental Death benefit work?
+36. How does the Accidental Death benefit work?
 What is Dismemberment?

-This benefit of $5,000 is paid to a beneficiary if you die as the result of a covered Injury that occurred while traveling.
+This benefit of $5,000 is paid to a beneficiary if you die as the result of a covered injury that occurred while on your program.
 It is also payable in the event of quadriplegia.
 It does not apply to death resulting from illness.
 The dismemberment benefit is a percentage of that sum and applies to loss of a part of the body, including vision and hearing, from a covered accident but not from illness.
-There is also a benefit of $2,500 payable for covered injuries that arise from a felonious assault.

 back to top

-36. What kind of dental coverage is provided?
+37. What kind of dental coverage is provided?

 back to top

-37. How are benefits paid for permanent disability?
+38. How are benefits paid for permanent disability?

 A lump sum of $10,000 is payable if you are permanently and totally disabled because of a covered Injury or Illness beyond any hope of improvement and will be prevented from engaging in any profession.